LeoCreer/AngularJSCMS/README.md

 # AngularJSCMS
-AngularJSCMS is the front end for your costume CMS.
+AngularJSCMS is the front end Boilerplate for your costume CMS.

 AngularJSCMS does not have server side scripting language like PHP, Node, or ASP.Net however this is a front-end boiler plate ready for a server side scripting language.